nberlette/dispose/README.md

 The `AsyncDisposableStack` class is an extension of `DisposableStack`, designed for managing asynchronous resources.
 It offers a similar API but includes support for asynchronous disposal of resources.

 Just like `DisposableStack`, it maintains a stack of disposable resources, but the methods involved are asynchronous and return promises.

+It also is an implementation of `AsyncDisposable` itself, meaning you can use it with the `await using` syntax in Deno v1.36.0+ for automatic resource cleanup.

 ### Usage